 You’ve invested in beautiful and expensive furniture so you want to make sure that it looks great for years to come.
 Without a cleaning and maintenance plan, your upholstered pieces can end up damaged, stained and ready for the scrap heap quicker than you’d ever imagined.

 If you want to make keep your furniture in pristine condition, it’s important that you understand the various upholstery cleaning codes.
-If not cleaned properly, dirt, grime and odors will quickly build-up, but worse yet, cleaning your favorite piece with the wrong method can cause irreversible damage!
+If not cleaned properly, dirt, grime and odors will quickly build up, but worse yet, cleaning your favorite piece with the wrong method can cause irreversible damage!

 It’s easy to prevent this all from happening with the right knowledge and tools.
-Today we walk you through all the details of the most common fabric cleaning codes you’ll come across – cleaning code WS.
+Today we walk you through all the details of one of the most common fabric cleaning codes you’ll come across – cleaning code WS.

 What are Upholstery Cleaning Codes?

 Most new furniture you buy will have the code taped or attached to the back of the piece, or underside cushions- often titled as the “Recommended Cleaning Instructions”.
+The most common you will find include Cleaning Code S, W, WS & X – with many different variations of these that each stipulates different treatment (e.g. WW etc.).

 As stated, it’s extremely important to find your furniture code before cleaning as using the wrong cleaner can cause countless damage including shrinkage, staining, discoloration and even weakening of the material.

-What Is Cleaning Code WS?
+What Does WS Cleaning Code Mean?

 Often written as ‘WS’, ‘W-S’ or ‘SW’, this particular code stands for Wet Cleaning And Solvent Cleaning.